Internal

 Module aims and purpose

-This research-focused elective module provides students with the opportunity to take the lead on a research topic.
-The module is made up of one main component: a research project assessed by a write up.
-The module supports students who want to pursue their career in research (pharmaceutical or clinical in design).
-Introduction of generic and discipline-specific advanced research skills are already provided throughout the programme, including in the Research Skills module and so this elective will involve the application of these skills to undertake a lab or non-lab-based project in an area of relevance to pharmacy (for example, pharmacology, pharmaceutics, medicinal chemistry, pharmacy and clinical practice).
+This research-focused elective module provides students with the opportunity to take the lead on a research topic and gain experience in performing actual scientific or clinical research.
+The module is made up of one main component: a research project assessed by a written scientific report.
+The module supports students who want to pursue their career in scientific research (pharmaceutical or clinical in design).
+Introduction of generic and discipline-specific advanced research skills are already provided throughout the programme, including in the Research Skills module earlier this year and so this elective will involve the application of these skills to undertake a lab or non-lab-based project in an area of relevance to pharmacy (for example, pharmacology, pharmaceutics, medicinal chemistry, pharmacy and clinical practice).

 Aims

-The module will further develop students’ research and enquiry skills.
+The module aims to further develop students’ research and enquiry skills to support their future career.
 Students will undertake original research in an area of relevance to pharmacy through the design and execution of an individual project, under the direction of an academic supervisor.

 Module learning outcomes